OPS-E2E-PPE/VBA-Docs/api/Project.GroupCriterion.StartAt.md

 ---
-title: GroupCriterion.StartAt Property (Project) ms.prod: project-server
+title: GroupCriterion.StartAt property (Project) ms.service: project-server
 api_name:
 - Project.GroupCriterion.StartAt
 ms.assetid: 27fa5bdb-c9a5-601f-ad0a-6bb50429fd28
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# GroupCriterion.StartAt Property (Project)
+# GroupCriterion.StartAt property (Project)

 Gets or sets the start of the intervals for a field used as a criterion in a group definition.
 Read/write **Variant**.

 ## Syntax

 _expression_. `StartAt`

 _expression_ A variable that represents a [GroupCriterion](./Project.GroupCriterion.md) object.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]